althonos/lightmotif/README.md

   inspired by Michael Farrar[\[3\]](#ref3).
 - Vectorized matrix row look-up using `permute` instructions of [AVX2](https://fr.wikipedia.org/wiki/Advanced_Vector_Extensions).

+Other crates from the ecosystem provide additional features if needed:

+- [`lightmotif-tfmpvalue`](https://crates.io/crates/lightmotif-tfmpvalue) is an exact reimplementation of the TFMPvalue[\[4\]](#ref4) algorithm for converting between a score and a P-value for a given scoring matrix.
+- [`lightmotif-transfac`](https://crates.io/crates/lightmotif-transfac) is a parser for position-specific scoring matrices in the [TRANSFAC](https://en.wikipedia.org/wiki/TRANSFAC) format.

 *This is the Rust version, there is a [Python package](https://pypi.org/project/lightmotif) available as well.*

 ## 💡 Example